scogle/scogle.github.io/_posts/2014-09-12-my-most-intimate-self-portrait.markdown

 ####And that's how it was for most of 2012.

 Around the beginning of September 2012, however, I met some people at my [college radio station](http://kcsufm.com/) that I would go on to co-host a radio show with and ultimately become very close to.
-One of them, the darkest red, would become [my girlfriend](https://twitter.com/lunakcsu).
+One of them, (the darkest red in the graph), would become [my girlfriend](https://twitter.com/lunakcsu).

 Other threads come in and leave.
 The big bumps correspond to important occasions in my life or others', or to breaks when I wasn't seeing people face to face as much.
 I can see relationships come and go and remember things that happened during those times.